Find synonyms Find exact match

 The role of induction and maintenance immunosuppression in prevention of BOS is discussed separately.
 (See "Induction immunosuppression following lung transplantation" and "Maintenance immunosuppression following lung transplantation".)

 TREATMENT — A variety of therapies have been tried for BO/BOS, but there is no well-established protocol.
-Potential treatments include adding long-term azithromycin (if not already used for prevention), changing the maintenance immunosuppressive medications, extracorporeal photopheresis, total lymphoid irradiation, plasmapheresis, and inhaled cyclosporine (table 6) [83-88].
+Potential treatments include adding long-term azithromycin (if not already used for prevention), changing the maintenance immunosuppressive medications, extracorporeal photopheresis, total lymphoid irradiation, plasmapheresis, and other therapies to target antibodies to the allograft (immunoglobulin, rituximab, proteasome inhibitors), and inhaled cyclosporine (table 6) [90-96].
 The decision among these choices depends on the severity of BOS, underlying immunosuppressive regimen, preferences of individual transplant centers, and response to treatment.

 ●Among 81 lung transplant recipients with at least BOS stage 0p treated with azithromycin 250 mg three times a week, 24 showed an improvement in FEV1, whereas 35 showed disease progression .
 The majority of responders were identified by three months of treatment.